Go Back Email Link

 Layering

-• Add about 1/2 tsp of your cream mixture to the bottom of the muffin tin.
+• Add about ½ teaspoon of your cream mixture to the bottom of the muffin tin.
 Add a layer of 4-6 potatoes from the cream.

 Empty muffin pan with batter and cheese in one cup, ready for baking.

-• Add about about a tbsp of your gruyère and parmesan mixture.
+• Add about about a tablespoon of your gruyère and parmesan mixture.

 Muffin tin with potato slices topped with grated cheese, ready for baking.

-• Add another layer of 4-6 potato slices, a 1/2 tsp of cream, and finish off with about another tbsp of your cheese.
+• Add another layer of 4-6 potato slices, a ½ teaspoon of cream, and finish off with about another tablespoon of your cheese.

 Muffin tin with sliced potatoes and cheese in one cup, ready for baking.